maanijou/ecosia-search-vscode-extension/README.md

 The Ecosia search extension for Visual Studio Code makes it easy to search your code on the internet.
 The extension uses Ecosia search engine, a search engine that plants trees!
 Code, search and help to plant trees.
 For more information, visit [Ecosia webpage](https://info.ecosia.org/what).

+If you prefer **other search engines**, you still have the option to change the default search engine from the extension settings.

 ## What's new?

 ### [version 1.1.0]